Macarthur Coal bows to sweetened Peabody, Arcelor bid

 The latest bid includes a A$0.16 a share dividend for a total offer value of A$16.16.

-Peabody and ArcelorMittal rejected that proposal, and Macarthur has now caved in, trapped in part by the recent share market turbulence and investor concerns about global growth.

-"People are more nervous about China and coal, following the correction in share markets.
-That also influences what people are prepared to do," said Chilton.
+Macarthur has previously said it was worth closer to A$18 a share, but analysts have long questioned that valuation.

-Macarthur's shares rose just 7 cents to A$15.87 on Tuesday, indicating investors do not expect any higher bid to emerge.
+Macarthur's shares rose just 8 cents to A$15.88 on Tuesday, indicating investors do not expect any higher bid to emerge.

 "Although it remains possible that a superior proposal might be made, none have emerged to date and there can be no assurances that any will emerge," Macarthur said in a statement.

-At A$16, Peabody and ArcelorMittal's offer was pitched around 33 percent above CLSA's valuation of the company, in line with typical takeover premiums, CLSA analyst James Stewart said.
+At A$16, Peabody and ArcelorMittal's offer was a fair control premium based on a valuation of the company around A$12 a share, CLSA's Stewart said.

 Macarthur had said a number of other parties were taking a look at the company, but did not name the potential bidders.